chriskeene/Eprintsreporting/README.md

 * controllers/eprintsreporting.php - Essentially the pages and urls
 * models/eprintsreporting_model.php - functions to return data from the database
-* views/ - snippets of htmls for displaying a page or part of a page
+* views/ - snippets of html for displaying a page or part of a page
 * views/templates - guess.
 * libraries/Ergeneral.php - a file with a few common functions.
 * config/ - config files.